Back to all posts

 This is the most important first step.
 Your home’s plumbing is a connected system, and any water you use will end up in the same main sewer line that’s already backed up.
 Do not use toilets, showers, or washing machines, as this will force more water into the basement and make the flooding worse.
 Stop running the dishwasher, and don’t even wash your hands in the sink.
 Inform everyone in the house to stop using all water sources until the clog is cleared.
 This simple action prevents the situation from escalating while you wait for professional help to arrive and address the root cause of the backup.

-Safely Shut Off the Power
+Safely Turn Off the Power

 Water and electricity are a dangerous combination.
 If the sewage backup is near electrical outlets, appliances, or your home’s breaker box, there is a serious risk of electrocution.
 If you can safely access your main breaker panel without walking through water, turn off the electricity to the affected area.
 However, if the panel is in the flooded part of your basement or you have any doubt about your safety, do not attempt this.
 Your safety is the top priority.
 In this case, leave it for the professionals who have the proper equipment to handle the situation without risk.

-Find Your Main Sewer Cleanout
+How to Find Your Main Sewer Cleanout

 While you wait for your plumber to arrive, you can help speed up the repair process by locating your main sewer cleanout line.
 This is a pipe with a cap on it that provides direct access to your sewer line.
 You can usually find it in the basement, crawlspace, or sometimes outside your home near the foundation.
 Finding this access point ahead of time allows our technicians to get to work immediately upon arrival, saving valuable time in a critical situation.
 Just locate it and let the plumber know where it is; don’t try to open it or clear the clog yourself, as this can release hazardous sewer gas.